baagaard-usgs/geomodelgrids/docs/apps/borehole.md

 * **--help** Print help information to stdout and exit.
 * **--log=FILE_LOG** Name of file for logging.
-* **--values=VALUE_0,...,VALUE_N** Names of `N` values to be returned in query.
-Values will be returned in the order specified.
-The default is to return all values in the order and units in which they are stored in the model.
 * **--max-depth=DEPTH** Depth extext of virtual borehole in point coordinate system vertical units (default=5000m).
 * **--dz=RESOLUTION** Vertical resolution of query points in virtual